malekfouda2/Simple-Page-Builder/README.md

 - Activity logging and CSV export
 - Comprehensive documentation

-## Support

-For issues, questions, or feature requests:
-- Email: wordpress@thewebops.com
-- Create an issue in the GitHub repository

-## License

-GPL v2 or later

 ## Credits

 Developed by **Malek Fouda** as part of WordPress Developer Technical Assessment.